Sign up for our free newsletter and get more of Development Asia delivered to your inbox.

 Lainie C. Thomas

-Principal Operations Coordination Specialist (Conflict-Affected Situations), Sustainable Development and Climate Change Department, Asian Development Bank
+Principal Operations Coordination Specialist (Conflict-Affected Situations), Fragility and Engagement Division, Climate Change and Sustainable Development Department, Asian Development Bank

 Prior to her current assignment, Lainie supported civil society participation in ADB’s operations through its NGO and Civil Society Center and led health and education projects in Southeast Asia.
 Before joining ADB, she worked for a range of international and local nongovernment organizations.
 With more than 25 years of development experience, she has also worked in the field in Kenya, South Sudan, Azerbaijan, Somalia, Cambodia, and The Gambia.